brucezztong/ZZTong-Prefabs/README.txt

 IS THE MODLET SERVER-SIDE OR CLIENT-SIDE?

 Both.
 You want the modlet on both the server and all the clients.
-Anyone who tells you POIs can be server-side only is conveying information information without enough nuance.
-Server-side only mostly works.
+Anyone who tells you POIs can be server-side only is conveying information without enough nuance.
+Going Server-side only mostly works.
 (Keyword "mostly.")

 While a server-side only installation will convey the blocks of a POI, it does not convey the Localization information and the details of triggers linked to